Selberg orthogonality for half-integral weight modular forms: Isotropy subgroups of Tate--Shafarevich groups of elliptic curves

-where \(\tilde{u} \in \tfrac{1}{2}\mathbb{Z}\) is a constant depending only on \(E\) and \(d\).
 Under the assumptions of the BSD conjecture and the GRH, one can observe a decorrelation between the isotropic subgroups of the Tate--Shafarevich groups of different elliptic curves when considering their quadratic twists of the same rank zero.